umbraco/Umbraco-Build/README.md

 To release new versions, GitHub actions are used.
 In the `.github/workflows/release.yml` workflow you can see and configure the steps.

 1. Make sure to update `SolutionInfo.cs` with the version you want to release
-2. The release is triggered by pushing a new tag to the repository with the version number in the format `v0.2.17` - this should be the same version number you put in `SolutionInfo.cs` prefixed with a `v`
+2. The release is triggered by pushing a new tag to the repository with the version number in the format `0.2.17` - this should be the exact same version number you put in `SolutionInfo.cs`
 3. The release workflow will run and push the latest version to MyGet